 Silence in the library, screw that.

 "I wish I would be dead," she said in her language.
-The fact that I knew her own language's grammar better than she did indicated that she was not a regular former user of this sadly depleted center of learning.
+The fact that I knew her own language's grammar better than she did indicated that she hadn’t been a regular user of this former center of learning.

 "I wish I would be able to end it all.
-A martyr, not a slave."
+Be a martyr, not a slave to invaders."

 "How about you fix me one of those chickens in a pot!"
 I yelled.
 "I haven't eaten since yesterday!"

 The woman was wailing something I couldn't understand.
+Dialect, no doubt.
 I still stayed clear of her but raised my voice some more.

 "You hear me, woman?
 I'm hungry, I need something to eat!"